 - timeInterval (optional, default: MILLISECOND) displays only the last value available for the time period selected.
 This allows you to display a result trend for the past year where only the last of every month is drawn on the chart (onlyLast="12" timeInterval="MONTH").
-The values allowed for this attribute are MILLISECOND, SECOND, MINUTE, HOUR, AM\PM, DAY, WEEK, WEEK\SUNDAY, WEEK\MONDAY, SEMI\MONTH, MONTH, QUARTER and YEAR.
+The values allowed for this attribute are MILLISECOND, SECOND, MINUTE, HOUR, AM_PM, DAY, WEEK, WEEK_SUNDAY, WEEK_MONDAY, SEMI_MONTH, MONTH, QUARTER and YEAR.
 Note that for Temporal Evolution with a BAR renderer, this setting defines the width of the bar.

 - timeIntervalAggregationType (optional, default: AVG) defines how the values obtained for all versions within an interval are aggregated.
 The allows aggregation types are:

-- MIN
+- MIN: minimal value

-- MAX
+- MAX: maximal value

-- OCC
+- OCC: number of data points

-- AVG
+- AVG: average value

-- $\circ$ DEV
+- DEV: standard deviation

-- SUM
+- SUM: sum of values

-- MED
+- MED: median value

-- MOD
+- MOD: modal value